-When the HCAO receives a certification request related to an active criminal case, the HCAO will notify the defendant that the HCAO received the request.
-The HCAO will also disclose to the defendant any certification decision.
-Other information related to the certification request may be disclosed as required by the HCAO's Brady/Giglio policy.
-Applicants will be notified that their requests and any enclosures may be discoverable.
+When the HCAO receives a certification request related to an active criminal case that the HCAO is prosecuting, the HCAO's Immigration Policy Unit will notify the prosecutor of record who will disclose to the defense counsel that the HCAO received the request.
+The prosecutor of record will also disclose redacted request materials and certified forms.
+Other information related to the certification request may be disclosed as required by the Brady/Giglio.